“People often get tired at work and relax on holidays, but our mantra is the opposite, we relax at home and explore while traveling.”

 - Hotel rooms were average and the food quality wasn’t very good.

-A perfect destination for your family vacation.
-Book your Sikkim family package and unfold the mystic treasures of Sikkim!
+The tourist places in Sikkim and Darjeeling are perfect destinations for your family vacation.
+Plan your Darjeeling to Sikkim trip with TravelTriangleand unfold the mystic treasures of the northeast!

 Looking To Book A Holiday Package?